lukamiletic95/papers/Trees clustering.md

 </div>
 <br/><br/>

-The main culprit behind the overhead problem is the graph.
+The main culprit behind the overhead problem is - the graph.
 Graph can contain cycles.
-Since the network is modeled via a graph,
+Since the network is modeled via a graph, with its links being bidirectional, a client's transaction can travel through the network using different paths, only to finally reach the same destination multiple t
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NTczMTA3NzEsMjA2ODM1MzUyNiwtMT
+eyJoaXN0b3J5IjpbMTQ0NjE3MTE1MiwyMDY4MzUzNTI2LC0xMj
-I3NjkyMzg4Myw2MzE2MjA1MDhdfQ==
+c2OTIzODgzLDYzMTYyMDUwOF19
 -->